olagalal/udacity-deep-learning/README.md

 * [Gradient Descent](/gradient-descent): Learn how to implement gradient descent.
 * [Student Admission](/student-admissions): Learn to apply gradient descent to predicting patterns in student admissions data.
 * [Linear Regeression](/linear-regression): Work with data on the average life expectancy at birth and the average BMI for males across the world.
+* [Sentiment Analysis with NumPy](/sentiment-network): [Andrew Trask](http://iamtrask.github.io/) leads me through building a sentiment analysis model, predicting if some text is positive or negative.

 ### Projects
 * [Predicting Bike-Sharing Patterns](/first-neural-network): Implement a neural network in NumPy to predict bike rentals.